 Should you start in a city or in a more relaxing place?
 My opinion is that it’s best to start in a city, where you are still in frenzied family mode, and then you can slowly decompress.
 In addition, this means you can get off the plane and not worry about directions or driving, as you’ll take a taxi, private car or public transportation into a city.

-Of course, finding family-friendly accommodation is essential.
+Of course, finding kid-friendly accommodation is essential.
 Our Advisors can help you sort through the overwhelming options and choose a hotel, apartment or villa that works for your family’s needs and budget, either standalone or as part of our trip planning service.
+Not all hotel rooms are created the same, especially in Europe.
+We can help narrow your search to include only those with dedicated family rooms, for example.

 Low-cost carriers are efficient and ubiquitous in Europe (see our tips for flying on Europe’s low cost airlines with kids), and it may make sense to use one to get to a final destination from the arrival city.
 Be sure, however, you understand how luggage transfers work if you book internal flights separately and aren’t spending a few days in your arrival city.